leocg/Hackintosh-Dell-G5-5590/README.md

 - After installation you can disable OpenCore boot picker under Misc->Boot->ShowPicker (change to NO)
 - After installation you can disable verbose mode to show Apple logo during all boot stages at NVRAM->Add->7C436110-AB2A-4BBB-A880-FE41995C9F82, removing **-v** argument

+### Updating from OpenCore 0.6.5 and below to 0.6.6 and above

+If you are updating OpenCore fom 0.6.5 and below to 0.6.6 and above, some extra steps need to be made in order to boot.
+OpenCore is now standalone and don't use BOOTx64.efi anymore.
+Also Bootstrap.efi has been replaced with LauncherOption.
+Check [Updating Bootstrap in 0.6.6](https://dortania.github.io/OpenCore-Post-Install/multiboot/bootstrap.html#updating-bootstrap-in-0-6-6) for more information.

+Basically you need to reset NVRAM to erase older boot format in order to load OpenCore.
+I'm stil tinkering around and will update this part of readme once I'm confident with the steps needed.

 ## KNOWN ISSUES